-With stock markets around the globe in decline, all eyes are on the risks to the global economy and a corporate debt load that’s crept up to $9 trillion – much higher than it was during the financial crises of 2001 and 2007, and even the crash of 1929.
+With markets around the globe in flux, all eyes are on the risks to the global economy and a corporate debt load that’s crept up to $9 trillion – much higher than it was during the financial crises of 2001 and 2007, and even the crash of 1929.

 In today’s business climate, economic conditions like these may change in an instant – whether due to economic issues around the world or more industry-specific speed bumps.
 Those changes can have an immediate impact on global supply chains, hitting both suppliers and buyers in unique but equally challenging ways.
 It also has a major impact on companies being able to fund innovations when they are overleveraged and borrowing is significantly harder to do, particularly for non-rated and non-investment-grade companies during a downturn.

 So, how can suppliers and buyers protect themselves from these types of volatile conditions?
 Supply chain finance (SCF) is a valuable tool that tackles these issues head on.
 It provides a win-win solution for both buyers and suppliers, empowering them to meet their corporate and strategic objectives.
 SCF acts as a defensive layer, enabling both suppliers and buyers to optimize their cash flow, providing a means to insulate themselves from a volatile economy.
 Let’s take a closer look at the benefits to both suppliers and buyers of SCF.

 One of the major benefits suppliers see in SCF programs is increased visibility and certainty around payments from their buyers.
 Using a centralized platform, suppliers can see when an invoice is approved, when it’s been submitted for payment, and for what amount.
 That’s especially critical at the end of the year when buyers are more pressured to improve their cash flow, which could potentially result in slower payment approval times.
 An SCF program gives suppliers confidence in accurately forecasting cash flow and managing working capital requirements.